hendrix/hendrix/docs/crosstown_traffic.md

 Obviously the syntax is similar, and there are surely use cases for this exact deferToThread pattern.

+However, if place_100_phone_calls is more than a few lines long, the reader will be left in suspense about the matter of when to expect execution.
+For an ordinary blocking web view, this might not be a big deal.
+But when the logic will be executed asynchronously on a different thread, at a different time, with a different application state, it's totally reasonable to clarify that up front.

-However, the syntax of "treat this function pursuant to this decorator logic" puts the logic intention at the top, rather than the bottom, of the block.
-In this sense, it is also similar to the @route decorator from Flash or the @detail_route decorator from Django-Rest-Framework.
+So, by contrast, the crosstown_traffic syntax of "treat this function pursuant to this decorator logic" puts the logic intention at the top, rather than the bottom, of the block.
+In this sense, it is also similar to the @route decorator from Flask or the @detail_route decorator from Django-Rest-Framework.

 #### It's far simpler to test in the Django test runner